MichaelBykov/Expect/Documentation/Tutorials/Quick-Start.md

 where `${EXPECT_DIR}` is the location of your Expect installation.

-If you downloaded Expect directly through CMake using `FetchContent`, you can skip the all of the above and simply use `Expect::AutoExpect` when linking, as discussed below.
+If you downloaded Expect directly through CMake using `FetchContent`, you can skip the all of the above and simply use `AutoExpect` when linking, as discussed below.
+The include directories will automatically be handled for you.

 Now that you have Expect built, you need to create a test executable for the unit tests that you are going to write.